mitchmindtree/ToDo/README.md

 To-Do
 -----

-- Find tasks containing string and display as child list.
 - Vim plugin
 - Switch cursor between list and command line.
 - Add `cross` / `cr` to cross off tasks and move them to bottom (removes ID from draw)